 What Is The Duration Of Company Disability Plans?

 Every disability plan offered by companies, corporations, and government entities are unique.
 Some tend to offer longer coverage periods than others.
 But, the average durability of company disability insurance coverage is three years.
-This generally applies to short-term policies.
-Long-term disability policies offer extended coverage periods between five and 10 years.
+This generally applies to short-term disability insurance policies.
+Long-term disability insurance policies offer extended coverage periods between five and 10 years.
 Again, the coverage period for company disability plans varies from one company to another.

 Why Is Supplemental Disability Insurance So Important?

 Well, if you consider the length of time a company disability policy will payout, there may not be enough time to apply and qualify for retirement or Canadian disability benefits.
 The average coverage period for company short-term disability coverage is three years.
 Long-term policies will vary between five and 10 years.

 With this said, the disability plans offered by Canadian-based companies are not adequate.
 For example, Henry cut off his finger in a meat grinder at work.
 He is rushed to the hospital and admitted immediately to surgery to reattach the finger.
 The surgeon advised Henry that it could take anywhere from two weeks to several years for his finger to heal.
 What is going to happen to Henry and his family?

 Since Henry was one of the millions of Canadian workers covered under their employers’ disability plan, he will be covered financially at least for several years.
 While this is great and all, what happens if Henry is deemed disabled due to his workplace injury?
 If Henry is nearing retirement age, he should be able to go ahead and apply for Canadian retirement benefits.
 If Henry is in his 30s or 40s, he will need to apply for early disability through the federal government.